-Since then, at least 4 other human trials have demonstrated garcinia cambogia's lack of weight-loss ability.
+Since then, at least 4 other human trials have demonstrated garcinia Cambodia's lack of weight-loss ability.

 In full disclosure, yes, there have been some studies showing it works.
 But, in some instances, studies finding it didn't work used more garcinia than those showing it did work.

 What's up with that?

 Answer: most clinical trials on garcinia are of low quality.
 This is another reason I can't recommend it.

-Based on the all over the place results from human trials – and the possibility of liver failure as a side effect – I can't in good conscious recommend anyone consider garcinia cambogia as an effective weight loss supplement.
+Based on the all-over-the-place results from human trials – and the possibility of liver failure as a side effect – I can't in good conscience recommend anyone consider garcinia cambogia as an effective weight loss supplement.

 Bottom line: Until I see better proof, I remain skeptical.

 Raspberry ketones is another popular weight loss supplement that falls far short of being the miracle it's portrayed on the web.
 On his TV show, Dr. Oz once called raspberry ketones a “miracle in a bottle that burned your fat.”
 Words like this shot this eunuch of a supplement to weight loss fame.
 There was only one little problem…

 Where's the proof?

 I can't find any human clinical trials showing raspberry ketones facilitates weight loss.
 The only “proof” I see are 2 mouse studies.
 We are not mice, so I discount evidence like that.

 Companies have made millions of dollars peddling this ridiculous supplement.
 Why have none of them pumped any of that money into a good quality human weight loss study?

 Because it's easier to toss up a sexy website and make people think it works.

 For the record, raspberry ketones have nothing to do with the ketogenic diet or being in ketosis.
 They do NOT raise ketone levels.
-If you are taking ketogenic supplements and you see raspberry ketones as an ingredient, you have been scammed.
+If you are taking ketogenic supplements and seeing raspberry ketones as an ingredient, you have been scammed.

 Bottom line: I think raspberry ketones are a total scam.